 Application deadline for Fall 2016 matriculation is December 15, 2015.

 See a list of current and past PhD students and their research topics.

 PhD Program Requirements

-The PhD program requirements are highly individualized, as detailed in the Bren School PhD Guidelines.
+The PhD program requirements are highly individualized, as detailed in the Bren School Graduate Student Handbook.
 There is no specific unit requirement for the PhD program.
 The PhD is not a unit-count degree but a research degree awarded upon demonstration of academic excellence and performance of original research.
-PhD students complete an individual program of study determined in consultation with their PhD committee.
-The only universal requirement is that each student complete at least one of each of the following interdisciplinary seminar courses prior to graduation:
+PhD students complete an individual program of study guided by their PhD committee.
+All Bren PhD students must completed the following interdisciplinary seminar courses prior to graduation:

 - ESM 595PB — exploration of a problem oriented-topic (e.g. management of invasive species, fisheries management, climate change and policy responses).